0xf104a/MeowMeow/README.md

 ### Debug mode
 The best way to debug the program is just to do as following:
 ```
-cd src/
+$ cd src/
-erlc *.erl && erl; rm -rf ./*.beam # This will rebuild everything from scratch, so there would be no problems with cached files
+$ erlc *.erl && erl; rm -rf ./*.beam # This will rebuild everything from scratch, so there would be no problems with cached files
+...
+Eshell V11.2  (abort with ^G)
+1> server:start().
 ```
 Before using this approach don't forget to create configuration files:
 ```
-cp -r configs/ /etc/MeowMeow/ # Porbably you will need root(i.e. sudo)
+$ cp -r configs/ /etc/MeowMeow/ # Porbably you will need root(i.e. sudo)
 ```
 ### Production mode
 Compile using rebar3:
 ```
-rebar3 as prod release
+$ rebar3 as prod release
 ```
 Then you need to create configs in `/etc/MeowMeow/`.
 After this you can run server:
 ```
- ./_build/prod/rel/MeowMeow/bin/MeowMeow <desired mode of running>
+$ ./_build/prod/rel/MeowMeow/bin/MeowMeow <desired mode of running>
 ```
 If you need help on modes of running just execute script with no arguments to get help.